If you’re a Texas local, you probably know that most Texans treat posted speed limits…

 - Spinal Cord Injuries.
 Spinal cord injuries occur when the spinal cord becomes compressed or severed.
 In fact, these injuries are especially serious because they can produce paralysis.

 - Cuts and Abrasions.
 Expected in most slip and falls, cuts and abrasions can also range in severity.
 If cut deep enough, stitches may need to close the wound.

 - Soft tissue injuries.
-The most common type of injuries.
+The most common type of injury.
 Soft-tissue injuries include sprains, bruises, strains, and tendonitis.

 Industries Most at Risk for Slip and Falls

-Workplace slip and falls are not an industry-specific injury and can occur across many different occupations.
+Workplace slip and falls are not industry-specific injuries and can occur across many different occupations.
 The most at-risk professions are: